Physician Associates

 Physician Associate preceptorships

-Health Education England offers a £5,000 preceptorship allowance paid to employers to support the supervision and educational needs for newly qualified physician associates working in primary care (see below).
+We offer a £5,000 preceptorship allowance paid to employers to support the supervision and educational needs for newly qualified physician associates working in primary care.
+Find out more about the Preceptorship Year through our guidance document (a PDF version is available under 'Related Documents').

 Physician Associate ambassadors